Maite Oroz: Club career

 Following a year with the club's B-team, she made her senior team debut in September 2015 and became a regular from then on, making 30 appearances in the 2015–16 Primera División as Athletic finished as champions.
 She played and scored in the subsequent 2016–17 UEFA Champions League, but the club did not progress beyond the opening knockout round.

 In September 2018, Oroz sustained a serious injury, rupturing the anterior cruciate ligament of her left knee during a league match against Atlético Madrid (one of several such injuries suffered by players in Athletic's various teams over a short period) which ruled her out for the entire 2018–19 season.
-Along with teammate and friend Damaris Egurrola, she decided to leave the club when her contract expired in summer 2020.
+Along with teammate and friend Damaris Egurrola, she decided to leave the club when her contract expired in the summer of 2020.
 In July 2020, after she had already agreed to join Real Madrid Femenino, a court case regarding the legality of 'compensation lists' for players in Spanish women's football confirmed that her new employers would not have to pay a fee to Athletic Club.

+She immediately became a part of Real Madrid's history by being one of the 11 players to start in their first official match in October 2020 (with almost a full team of new signings, they lost 4–0 at home to Barcelona).
+Two weeks later she was among the scorers in their first victory, and by March 2023 had made her 100th appearance for the Merengues, reaching the milestone in the same match as goalkeeper Misa Rodríguez.

+On 13 September 2024, Oroz signed for Tottenham Hotspur on a four-year contract.

+On 21 October 2025, Tottenham announced that Oroz had suffered a season-ending ACL injury during a League Cup game against Birmingham City.

 International career

 Oroz was involved with Spanish national age-group teams at several levels and with much success, being a member of the under-17 squad that claimed the bronze medal at the 2013 UEFA Women's Under-17 Championship, silver at the 2014 FIFA U-17 Women's World Cup and gold at the 2015 UEFA Women's Under-17 Championship; the under-19 squad which reached the final of the 2016 UEFA Women's Under-19 Championship then won the 2017 tournament; and the under-20 squad who were runners-up at the 2018 FIFA U-20 Women's World Cup, having also been involved in the 2016 edition.

 In October 2019, she was called up to the inaugural squad for España Promesas (essentially Spain B), along with two clubmates.

+Oroz made her senior debut for Spain in 2021; she was a member of the squad that won the 2024 UEFA Women's Nations League Finals, but was not selected for other major tournaments around that time.

 She has also played for the unofficial Basque Country and Navarre representative teams, making her debut for both in 2017.